Stephen Cripps' Studio Award at High House Production Park

 The award, based at new-build, purpose-designed studios at High House Production Park, Thurrock, not only celebrates the work of Stephen Cripps, an important ‘pyrotechnic sculptor’, but also helps make manifest the vision for the Park and the potential for creative collaboration between its partners: High House Production Park Ltd, the Royal Opera House Bob and Tamar Manoukian Production Workshop, the National Skills Academy Creative & Cultural Backstage Training Centre and Acme Studios.

-The initial programme consists of three one-year awards, running from October 2013.
+The programme consists of three one-year awards, running from October 2013 to August 2017.
 Each award provides:

 - a rent-free large ground-floor ‘production’ studio